Denmark–United States relations: World War II

-During World War II, in April 1941, the United States worked with Henrik Kauffmann Denmark's ambassador to Washington to establish a temporary protectorate over Greenland.
+During World War II, in April 1941, the United States worked with Henrik Kauffmann, Denmark's ambassador to Washington, to establish a temporary protectorate over Greenland.

+1945–present

+In 1947, the Danish Legation to the United States was upgraded to embassy status by President Truman.

 Rejecting Denmark's long history of neutrality, it joined NATO as a founding member in 1949.
-The country remains a member but there has always been a strong anti-NATO element in left-wing Danish circles.
-In December 1995, Danish troops deployed to Bosnia and Herzegovina as part of the United Nations peacekeeping force were assigned to the American sector, coming under direct American command.
+Danish troops deployed to Bosnia and Herzegovina as part of the United Nations peacekeeping force were assigned to the American sector, coming under direct American command.

-Political relations

-Denmark is a close NATO ally, and relations are described as "excellent".
 Denmark is active in Afghanistan and Kosovo as well as a leader in the Baltic region.
 Former Danish Prime Minister Anders Fogh Rasmussen reaffirmed that Denmark would remain engaged in Iraq even as its troop levels declined.
 Denmark was the only Scandinavian country to approve of the American Invasion of Iraq, and Denmark and the United States consult closely on European political and security matters.
-Denmark shares U.S. views on the positive ramifications of NATO enlargement.
+Denmark shares US views on the positive ramifications of NATO enlargement.
 Denmark is an active coalition partner in the war on terrorism, and Danish troops are supporting American-led stabilization efforts in Afghanistan and Iraq.
-The United States also engages Denmark in a broad cooperative agenda through the Enhanced Partnership in Northern Europe; The U.S. policy structure to strengthen U.S.-Nordic-Baltic policy and program coordination.
+The United States also engages Denmark in a broad cooperative agenda through the Enhanced Partnership in Northern Europe, a US policy structure to strengthen US–Nordic–Baltic policy and program coordination.